Introduction

 # more bootflash:ra_trace_MAC_aaaabbbbcccc_HHMMSS.XXX_timezone_DayWeek_Month_Day_year.log

 Step 10.
 If the root cause is still not obvious, collect the internal logs which are a more verbose view of debug level logs.
-You do not need to debug the client again as we are only taking a futher detailed look at debug logs that have been already colllected and internally stored.
+You do not need to debug the client again because you took a detailed look at debug logs that have been already collected and internally stored.

 # show logging profile wireless internal filter { mac | ip } { <aaaa.bbbb.cccc> | <a.b.c.d> } to-file ra-internal-<FILENAME>.txt